 Covid-19 – Business Continuity Plan

-We know that our service users and partners depend on our ability to provide a reliable, uninterrupted service; so in light of the recent developments around the Coronavirus Disease (COVID-19), we would like to reassure our service users, and share the measures that we are taking to ensure business continuity during this time.
+We know that our service users and partners depend on our ability to provide a reliable, uninterrupted service; so in light of the Coronavirus Disease (COVID-19), we would like to reassure our service users, and share the measures that we are taking to ensure business continuity during this time.

-A small number of Business Administrators have returned to Head Office to ensure continuity of business processes, that are not able to be completed whilst working from home.
-A full risk assessment has been carried out and a safe working environment has been created, with access to sufficient PPE, training and cleaning provisions, whilst maintaining safe distances in line with Government and HSE Guidelines.
+Full risk assessments have been carried out and safe working environments have been created at all sites, with access to sufficient PPE, training and cleaning provisions, whilst maintaining safe distances in line with Government and HSE Guidelines.

-In order to protect learners and staff who will be attending our Forklift Truck training centres for practical delivery, we have reduced group sizes to (instructor) 1:2 (learner) ratio and increased our cleaning regimes throughout these centres.
+In order to protect learners and staff who will be attending our training centres and practical delivery centres, we have reduced group sizes and increased our cleaning regimes throughout these centres.
 However, to further protect our learners and staff, learners will be required to complete a Health Assessment Questionnaire prior to attending our training facilities.

 Our number one priority is the safety of our service users and our staff, which is why we have adapted to the changing position by implementing the above changes, whilst at the same time ensuring we can continue to deliver our much needed educational and recruitment offerings to our service users and employer clients, during what continue to be very challenging times.

-The business has a duty of care for the well-being of our employees and we are tracking anyone who is self-isolating because they have symptoms, as opposed to those who are working at home as a precaution in line with the government guidance.
+The business has a duty of care for the well-being of our employees and we are tracking anyone who is self-isolating because they have symptoms in line with the government guidance.
 Anyone who is self-isolating and has symptoms, has a family member with symptoms, has come into contact with someone that has symptoms, or has been diagnosed as having Covid-19, are being instructed to notify VSS Human Resources ASAP, so that it can be recorded, and they can be referred to the NHS 111 website for the latest advice.
 We feel this action will help to minimise and mitigate the risk of passing the infection to others.